Peggy535/wellbeing/src/posts/embracing-all-of-you.md

 My take on 'BS' is this, everyone has 'BS' they need to bin, but it just lays around waiting to be picked up and chucked away by those who avoid the truth.
 'BS' dotted around in your life like the dog shit you see lazy dog owners not picking up after themselves.
 If only we all picked up our own dog mess, 'so to speak', then no one else would be left to deal with it.
 So my point is, own your shit and deal with it, then bin it and move on.
 That way you don't take it into your next relationship, friendship or job.

-So let’s start cleaning up and bagging our own shit, take ownership, embrace the not so good and love yourself for it, the imperfections that probably aren’t even imperfections just rubbish you have come to belief due to some nonsense you have picked up that probably wasn’t even yours to deal with in the first place.
+So let’s start cleaning up and bagging our own shit, take ownership, embrace the not so good and love yourself for it, the imperfections that probably aren’t even imperfections just rubbish you have come to believe due to some nonsense you have picked up that probably wasn’t even yours to deal with in the first place.

 I have a  personal quote from one of my old online projects from past years, 'Beautiful You".I took the website down during my time in a narcissist relationship, I was so annoyed about that mistake but I took that mistake and built a better future and business idea.
 Out of trauma I grew something new and even more authentic.